opencomputeproject/OCP-HM-MegaRAC_Community_Edition/README.md

-# "OpenEdition" : AMI's OpenBMC
+# "Megarac OpenEdition" : AMI's OpenBMC
 An improved source tree based on openbmc-LF fully managed and maintained by AMI and contributed to OCP

 The AMI's OpenEdition project is forked from OpenBMC Linux distribution to support BMC functionality in OCP compliant platforms.